 Minnesota’s streak is particularly notable due to the state’s moderately large population (eight congressional districts); more districts means there are more opportunities for gerrymandering and extremely partisan districts where it is more difficult for the party out of power to recruit candidates.

-The Minnesota GOP has nonetheless continued to serve up nominees in the Democratic-heavy 4th (Minneapolis) and 5th (St. Paul) CDs.
+The Minnesota GOP has nonetheless continued to serve up nominees in the Democratic-heavy 4th (St. Paul) and 5th (Minneapolis) CDs.

 Of the 11 states with current streaks that date back prior to 2000, only Minnesota has had U.S. House delegations of more than three seats.
 The other 10 states are Alaska, Delaware, Hawaii, Idaho, Maine, Montana, New Hampshire, North Dakota, South Dakota, and Wyoming.